 Although many Gen Zers aren’t quite old enough to be renting an apartment, some of the oldest members of the generation are.
 That’s why it’s important to get a head start on developing a resident experience with Gen Z in mind.

-Five best amenities for Gen Z residents
+5 best amenities for Gen Z residents

 Choosing the right amenities is the first thing to consider when designing or adapting your building for young residents.
+If you’re not already offering these amenities, consider implementing one or more of them.
+If needed, you can charge residents an amenity fee to cover the expenses.

 Here are the top five apartment amenities for Gen Z renters: